UKHO/taskmanager/docs/AutomatedUiTests.md

 # Automated UI testing in Portal and NCNE Portal

+## Running tests locally

+You will need to configure four environment variables:

+* ENVIRONMENT
+* AZURE_APP_CONFIGURATION_CONNECTION_STRING
+* KEY_VAULT_ADDRESS
+* ChromeWebDriver

+AZURE_APP_CONFIGURATION_CONNECTION_STRING and KEY_VAULT_ADDRESS can be obtained from the team.
+It is advisable to use the UAT environment variables as this is the dedicated autotest environment and so is unlikely to be being used for manual testing.

+### ENVIRONMENT variable values

+* AzureDevOpsBuild - for running against a deployed environment (like UAT)
+* AzureDevelopment - for debugging against Azure itself
+* LocalDevelopment - for running against a local environment

+### Chrome Driver

+Chrome driver is used by Selenium to interact with your local browser.
+The environment variable is used to point Selenium at the folder where your local copy resides, e.g. `C:\ChromeDriver`.

+Chrome driver must always be the correct version for your copy of Chrome.
+If you do not have a copy of chrome driver (or if it is too far out of date) then the tests will not run.
+You can get the latest version of chrome driver by visiting <https://chromedriver.chromium.org/downloads>.

 ## Common Test Automation Framework

 All test automation projects share a common base framework called `Common.TestAutomation.Framework`.
 This framework is responsible for Portal-agnostic tasks including: